Get Involved

 The Alliance hosts two general meeting spaces:

-1. Alliance open member meetings are held monthly on the third Tuesday of each month, 1-2pm.
-These are a space for us to gather, connect and build relationship, and be guided through wellness practice and systems learning by guest facilitators.
-This monthly meeting is a great way for folks new to The Alliance and systems change, or for those wanting to engage in wellness practice, to come and learn together.
+- Alliance Open Space Sessions are held on the third Thursday of even months, 1:30-3pm.
+These are a space for us to gather, connect, and build relationships.
+This meeting is a great way for those new to The Alliance, or for those wanting to come and learn together.

-2. Alliance integration sessions are held every other month.
+- All-Alliance Meetings are held on the second Thursday of odd months, 1:30-3pm.
 These continue to be open to all Alliance members.
-They are particularly geared toward people who actively participate in workgroups.
-The intention for this space is to increase communication, support, and collaboration between Alliance workgroups and teams, in order to move toward our strategic goals and objectives, as outlined in our common agenda.
-For more information on when the next Alliance integration session is, visit our community calendar at www.recoveralaska.org/events.
+They are ideal for those who actively participate in workgroups.
+The intention for this space is to increase communication, support, and collaboration between Alliance workgroups and teams, in order to move toward our goals, as outlined in our common agenda and strategic plan.

-Build connection with other practitioners via our Member Portal
+CONNECT with other MEMBERS via our Member Portal

 Join an Alliance workgroup

-• The organizational design workgroup meets on the first Thursday of each month, noon - 1:30 p.m.
+- The Evaluation and Learning Workgroup meets the first Thursday of each month, 10-11 a.m.

-Communications – This workgroup aims to lead decision-making around internal and external communications of The Alliance.
+Communications & Social Norms– This workgroup aims to lead decision-making around internal and external communications of The Alliance, as well as work to expand The Alliance's social norms campaigns.

-• The communications workgroup meets on the second Tuesday of each month, 1 - 2 p.m.
+- The Comms & Social Norms Workgroup meets on the second Tuesday of each month, 1 - 2 p.m.

 Data and Learning – This workgroup aims to increase data equity and justice in data collection and decision-making.
 This includes supporting capacity building for data collection and use for smaller communities and organizations in Alaska, and coordinating advocacy for statewide data collection efforts to be more responsive to community-specific needs.